gm3g11/MyCV/index.md

 # Guangyu Meng Resume

-The Hugo **Academic Resumé Template** empowers you to create your job-winning online resumé and showcase your academic publications.

 # 📚 Education
 **Washington University in St. Louis** M.S. in Computer Science(GPA:4.0/4.0)

 **The University of Southampton** M.S. in Microelectronics System Design (With Merit Degree)
-- Dissertation Title: Modeling an Artificial Foot and Researching the Position of Sensors **The University of Birmingham** B.E. in Electronic Engineering (Honors Class II (division I) Degree)
+- Dissertation Title: Modeling an Artificial Foot and Researching the Position of Sensors

+**The University of Birmingham** B.E. in Electronic Engineering (Honors Class II (division I) Degree)
 - Dissertation Title: Researching Bandpass Filter in High Frequency